COVID-19 Wrongful Death

 Did Nursing Homes Know How to Slow the Spread of the Virus?

-Even though we have learned so much about the virus since the early days of the pandemic, CMS issued guidance on infection control at long-term care facilities in March 2020 at the beginning of the pandemic.
+Although we have learned so much about the virus since the early days of the pandemic, the CMS also issued guidance on infection control at long-term care facilities in March 2020 at the beginning of the pandemic.
 This guidance was based on Centers for Disease Control and Prevention (CDC) guidelines that were quite clear about slowing the spread of the virus.

 On March 13, 2020, CMS issued a memorandum with “aggressive and decisive” recommendations, including: